 - Delaying the increase of the Carbon Tax to April 1, 2020 (initially planned for April 1, 2020).

-- Postponing the tax on carbonated, sweetened beverages which was introduced in Budget 2020 is being until further notice.
+- Postponing the tax on carbonated, sweetened beverages until April 1, 2020

 Tax relief for your business:

-The province has announced they will be reducing the Provincial Property tax (i.e. Provincial School Tax) for commercial and industrial properties (Class 4, 5 and 6).
-The BC government is claiming the average business will see a 25% reduction in their total property tax bill.
+The province has reduced the Provincial Property tax (i.e. Provincial School Tax) for commercial and industrial properties (Class 4, 5 and 6).
+The BC government is claiming the average business will see a 25% reduction in their total property tax bill for 2020.

 Sector Specific Initiatives

 Support for agriculture and food/beverage producers: Applications are now closed..
 The BC government is investing $300,000 to support farmers, ranchers, and food and beverage processors market their products as locally grown, raised, harvested or produced.
 The money is available to help agribusinesses sell their products online, direct to consumers across the province.
 The funding offers financial support to access and develop websites, online sales, the costs of marketing, and shipping products to consumers.

 - Liquor licenses: if your business has a liquor licence, you may request your licence renewal fee be deferred until September 30, 2020.
 Email [email protected] to request a deferral.

 Continued funding for certain sectors: To support non-profits, service delivery agencies, and childcare providers, BC will continue to fund these agencies regardless of if they are open, closed or regular operations have been disrupted in any way.
 Licensed childcare providers staying open will receive enhanced funding to keep operations going.
 They will be eligible for seven times their average monthly operating funding from government.